 This has the effect of bringing the steer into the present landscape.
 We imagine Mero looking through the snow and actually seeing the steer.

 Note that the story-within-the-story is not a complete story.
-When Rollo responds with, “That’s it?” in a ‘greedy, hot way’, he’s noticed that there has been no battle between the steer and Tin Head, no indication of a new equilibrium.
+When Rollo responds with, “That’s it?” in a ‘greedy, hot way’, he’s noticed that there has been no big struggle between the steer and Tin Head, no indication of a new situation.
 That’s what the ‘wrapper’ story is for — the main story, of Mero’s demise, will give us the conclusion the father’s girl-friend’s story doesn’t.

 Shaggy Dog Tales

 There’s a category of tall stories which have abrupt endings.
 The teller takes delight in building up, building up, then leaving the listener (reader) hanging.
 They’re known as ‘Shaggy Dog Stories’.
 While the girlfriend’s story isn’t exactly that, she seems to take great delight in grossing Mero out, and this is the entire point of the story.

 I’ve seen it in children’s stories, too.
 Here’s an example from Polish-German storyteller Janosch:

 In traditional (Australian) tall stories, the fun comes from getting the listener to believe in ridiculous stories.
 In these stories with the abrupt endings the ‘fun’ comes from leading someone to believe that one outcome is coming up but defying expectations at the last minute.